-The San Dieguito Monthly Bird Count identified 114 species in January and 111 species in February.
-Between the two counts, a Burrowing Owl was spotted by one of the volunteer birders, which is a new species!
-This brings the cumulative total to 234 bird species.
-Click here for the PDF document with the detailed monthly results through February 2017.
+The San Dieguito Monthly Bird Count identified 118 species in February.
+No new bird species were seen this month, so the cumulative species total remains at 242.
+Click here for the PDF document with the detailed monthly results through February 2019.

 Click here for more information about the San Dieguito Lagoon Bird Surveys.